Radhi Jaidi: I want to be the first African to manage in the Prem

-Radhi Jaidi always relished a challenge during his playing days – and he still does now he’s a coach.
+Radhi Jaidi always relished a challenge during his playing days – whether that be with Bolton Wanderers, Birmingham City or Southampton – and he still does now he’s a coach.

-The challenges are different compared to his time as a physically imposing centre-back at Bolton Wanderers, Birmingham City and Southampton, but he remains as determined as ever to prove himself at the top of his profession.
+The challenges are different compared to his time as a physically imposing centre-back in the Premier League, but he remains as determined as ever to prove himself at the top of his profession.

 “I was born in Tunisia, and the conditions and the environment were difficult for a young kid to try to achieve his dream.
 I was committed and showed a desire to succeed, which I did,” Jaidi says.

 “I made it to England, which is a great achievement for myself and for my country.
 I don’t know how to explain it, but I think I made the dream come true.